uulm-mrm/eslimpp/README.md

 # For the Reviewers
+## Review of the paper: "eSLIM++ - an Efficient Subjective Logic Implementation in C++ Providing Easy-to-Use Python Interfaces"
 To run the evaluation scripts reproducing the paper presentations, please refer to the following install/use instructions for [Python](publications/README.md) and [C++](publications/eSLIM++/README.md)\
 For general use, please follow the instructions below.
+## Review of the paper: "Balancing Conflict and Harmony - Persistent Trust Revision in Time-Dependent Subjective Networks"
+A description of the experiment scripts is provided [here](publications/2025_mfi_wodtko/README.md), which uses the eslimpp library.
+General information for Python evaluations apply [see here](publications/README.md).

 ![](misc/eSLIM_logo.png)